veritrans/veritrans-woocommerce/README.md

 Veritrans PHP Wrapper
 ==============================================

+Veritrans :heart: PHP!

-PHP wrapper for Veritrans Payment API.
+This is the official PHP wrapper for Veritrans Payment API.
 Visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.veritrans.co.id](http://docs.veritrans.co.id/vtweb/index.html) for more technical details.

 ## Installation